 One thing we should plan for is the automation of the deployment of our services, either to be able to have an elastic environment that grows or shrinks according to the needs of each moment (or is turned off/on because there are hours when the system is not used and now it is pay-per-use, remember that).

 Something I consider essential would be to have immutable environments and to be able to quickly isolate an environment because we have detected an incident and there is a need to continue providing the service with a new deployment.

 This is very interesting from a security point of view, as having the possibility to isolate an environment in which we have detected an incident will allow us to study the problem and solve it more efficiently in subsequent deployments.

 And finally, the identity management (IAM).
-In our internal services we were looking for a single sing-on where we normally relied on LDAP and Active Directory for authentication of the different systems and achieved the triple A (Authentication - Authorisation - Audit).
-So now we should have the same thing, but in a cloud environment where we will have to combine and stop thinking about roles per person and think about "where we access from, how we access and what we access".
+In our internal services we were looking for a single sing-on where we normally relied on LDAP and Active Directory for authentication of the different systems and achieved the triple A (Authentication ?
+Authorisation ?
+Auditing).
+So now we should have the same thing, but in a cloud environment where we will have to combine and stop thinking about roles per person and think about 'where we access, how we access and what we access'.

 A good IAM system should be able to integrate with the SaaS services we have contracted, as well as PaaS and IaaS systems, but it should also be able to integrate with our internal LDAP and Active Directory systems to achieve a single management of the different services we have available.

 One last question about identity management, it is very complex and from my point of view it should not be approached as a single project, but as multiple projects that gradually integrate the different services, otherwise you can die trying.